-Lawmakers in Alabama are gearing up to take away queer and trans folks’ rights again in 2025.
+Lawmakers in Alabama are taking away queer and trans folks’ rights again in 2025.

 (prefilled form letter, takes 2 minutes!)